isomerpages/ogp-buildforgood/_bfg-2024/Sign up as a Builder.md

 <p>Here are the four core attributes which we use to assess applications:</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>Commitment: Is the applicant able to commit for all weekly sessions, and
+<p>Commitment: Is the applicant able to commit for all in-person weekly sessions, and
 willing to continue working on the solution beyond the hackathon?</p>
 </li>
 <li>